benquike/b1ee/website/index.md

 ## Presentations

-A presentation given in Barcelona, October 2012, and Fort Worth, February 2013.
+A presentation given in Barcelona, Spain, October 2012, and Fort Worth, Texas, February 2013.

 <a href="/lowenergyclouds.pdf">![LowEnergyClouds](/lowenergyclouds.png)</a>